drsimonturega/Exploratory-Data-Analysis---Customer-Loans-in-Finance/README.md

 ## Code development

 ### Extracting the loans data from the cloud
-Iniitaly the ```csv_check(self, csv_name)``` method Code was written to connect to cloud AWS hosted database with a python scipt using the psycopg2/sqlalchemy libraries, from the database the "loans_payments" table is extracted to a df then saved as a *csv file.
+Initaly the ```csv_check(self, csv_name)``` method checks if the loads data *.csv is present if not it downloads it from the database, infuture this could be devloped to check for updates.
+Code was written to connect to cloud AWS hosted database with a python scipt using the psycopg2/sqlalchemy libraries, from the database the "loans_payments" table is extracted to a df then saved as a *csv file.

+### Examining data
+The ```loans_payment.csv``` is loaded to a data frame.

 ## Installation instructions